jasonmccreary/blog-posts/2009-11-17-lastplayed_iphone_app.md

 ## LastPlayed and LastPlayed+

 LastPlayed combines access to iPod Library with in-app Google Maps, new to iPhone SDK 3.0.
-It&rsquo;s centered around answer a common question – "What are you listening to?"
+It's centered around answer a common question – "What are you listening to?"
 It does so by broadcasting your currently playing song across the LastPlayed Network.
 This is visible to other users when they first open the app or are in your proximity, and when browsing the map view.

 There is also a *plus* version, for 99 cents, that adds some *valuable* features.
 First are integrated player controls.
 This keeps you from having to bounce between the iPod app and LastPlayed, and I spent extra time ensuring that the controls function just like the iPod.
 Second are some social networking features that allow users to share their song info via Facebook and Twitter.
 Sharing happens automatically for each song or manually depending on your settings.